 Most of the research done to study the repercussions of antibiotics on fertility mainly focussed on male fertility rather than female fertility.
 Studies show that several antibiotics like tetracycline, penicillin, erythromycin can adversely affect male sperm and fertility.
 Some medicines resulted in decreased semen quality.

-Taking antibiotics while trying to conceive is highly unlikely to influence your chances.
-In some cases, women on antibiotics have reported experiencing deviations in their ovulation patterns especially in the production of cervical mucus.
+Can taking antibiotics affect getting pregnant?
+Well, taking antibiotics while trying to conceive is highly unlikely to influence your chances.
+In some cases, women on antibiotics have reported experiencing deviations in their ovulation patterns, especially in the production of cervical mucus.
 However, there is no conclusive data to support the notion.
-In fact, it is if a woman has an infection, it may be the cause of her infertility and not the antibiotics that are taken for treatment.
-Taking antibiotics, on the contrary, can probably help you with getting pregnant by treating the infection effectively which may be a potential restriction to the conception process.
+In fact, the infection in the woman’s body may be a bigger cause of her temporary infertility as opposed to the antibiotics.
+Taking antibiotics, on the contrary, can probably help you with getting pregnant by treating the infection effectively, which may be a potential restriction on the conception process.
 Antibiotic therapy may help re-establish the well-being of the reproductive system which may have been weakened by a bacterial infection.

 Different antibiotics contain varying ingredients which can affect women differently.
 Therefore, it is always advisable to avoid self-medication and refer to a doctor before taking antibiotics.
-Also, in case of sickness do let your doctor know that you are trying to conceive so that he may prescribe antibiotics accordingly.
+Also, in case of any sickness, do let your doctor know that you are trying to conceive so they can prescribe antibiotics accordingly.